 4. Emphasizing Immune System Health

-The COVID crisis has put a big spotlight on the immune system and ways to boost its disease-fighting ability.
+The pandemic has put a big spotlight on the immune system and ways to boost its disease-fighting ability.
 The immune system health focus will continue way beyond 2021.

 Naturally, we’ll see a flood of scams, gimmicks, and misinformation on social media and the internet claiming to boost immunity.
 So, it’s critical to look for trusted sources of information you can rely on, like this blog.